Unique blog posts

 Location is often the biggest expense.
 A hotel or conference center costs more than a private business building or community center.
 In Amsterdam and other large cities, you pay an average of 20-30% more than in smaller towns.
 The day of the week also matters: Fridays and Saturdays are more expensive than weekdays.

-Catering varies enormously in price.
-A simple drink with bitterballen and drinks costs around €25-35 per person.
-A multi-course dinner runs to €65-85 per person.
-Food stations and walking dinners are in between, around €45-60 per person.
+Catering prices vary widely.
+A simple reception with bitterballen and drinks costs around €25–35 per person.
+A multi-course dinner can cost up to €125–185 per person.
+Food stations and standing receptions fall somewhere in between, at around €45–60 per person.

-Entertainment and activities also determine your budget.
+Entertainment and activities also affect your budget.
 A DJ costs differently than a live band.
-Teambuilding activities, photobooth or other interactive elements come on top of the basic amount.
-Think €10-50 extra per person for entertainment.
+Team-building activities, a photo booth, or other interactive elements are added to the base price.
+Expect to pay an additional €30–50 per person for entertainment.

 The number of guests comes into play because of economies of scale.
 Larger groups often get better rates per person for venue and catering.
 Groups under 50 usually pay more per person than groups over 100.